I don’t believe God is personally responsible for every pain (physical, emotional, etc.) we endure.

 Sometimes God does in inflict pain in order to discipline us–just as parents discipline children.

 Sometimes, like a coach, God requires we do things that are demanding–and maybe painful–while we get in shape.
 I hated pull-ups, sit-ups, and long runs in Phys Ed in school.

 Sometimes, like a doctor, he demands change to fix us: it could be a change of habit, the breaking of a relationship, etc.

 Sometimes, like a coach, commander or boss, he sends us into some things that may be dangerous.

 Sometimes, people do bad things to us.
 God isn’t inflicting anything on us; it’s their choices, and even their sins.
 God doesn’t just liberate me from the penalty of sin when he saved me; he liberated all those around me from the effects of sin being worked out in my life.

-The great thing, to me, is not trying to figure out whether God caused something, and for what reason, and what it says about him.
-The great thing is to know that (a) God is in this with me, and (b) God can and will use everything for our ultimate good.
+The important thing, to me, is not trying to figure out whether God caused something, and for what reason, and what it says about him.
+The important thing is to know that (a) God is in this with me, and (b) God can and will use everything for our ultimate good.

 Maybe, as we are following Christ, we should try to emulate the God-with-us, incarnational characteristic more.